Soltero con hijas

 Soltero con hijas is a Mexican telenovela that premiered on Las Estrellas on 28 October 2019, and ended on 23 February 2020.
 The series is produced by Juan Osorio for Televisa, and it stars Vanessa Guzmán and Gabriel Soto.

 Plot

-Nicolás (Gabriel Soto) is a single and carefree man whose life changes when he has to take care of his three orphaned nieces.
-He receives help from his neighbor Victoria (Vanessa Guzmán), and unexpectedly, falls in love with her.
-His biggest obstacle will be Victoria's father (Carlos Mata), who will try to break their relationship.
+Nicolás is a single and carefree man whose life changes when he has to take care of his three orphaned nieces.
+He receives help from his neighbor Victoria, and unexpectedly, falls in love with her.
+His biggest obstacle will be Victoria's father, who will try to break their relationship.